Residents' associations - what you need to know

 - How your association is run.

-There are a lot of example constitutions online that could help give you suggestions, but your constitution should meet the needs of your own group.
+There are a lot of example constitutions online that could help give you suggestions, but yours should meet the needs of your own group.

-In this section of your constitution, you should advise who can become a member, how they do this and how they should conduct themselves.
+In this section of your constitution, you should outline who can become a member, how they join and how they should conduct themselves.

 Here are some suggestions: